favourachara07/MovieHub/README.md

 # React + Vite
 This is MovieHub, a platform to get information about movie and series.
 View movies that are popular, top-rated,upcoming.
-You can also search for a movie you are looking for
+You can also search for a movie you are looking for.
+Have fun

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.